openMSX/openMSX/doc/dingux-readme.txt

 If you want to make bigger changes, you have to compile your own openMSX for Dingux.

-This is described in the Compilation Guide: http://openmsx.sourceforge.net/manual/compile.html
+This is described in the Compilation Guide (with specific instructions for Dingux): http://openmsx.sourceforge.net/manual/compile.html

 Feedback